AlexEne/AlexEne.github.io/_posts/2018-11-15-Rust-and-game-development.md

 ## Things that we should think about

-It has been suggested to have a sort of consensus around Amethist or another game engine or libraries like specs as the go-to engine/frameworks for game development in Rust.
+It has been suggested to have a sort of consensus around Amethyst or another game engine or libraries like specs as the go-to engine/frameworks for game development in Rust.

 They are amazing projects and there are advantages in having a one-engine / library focused ecosystem (from the point of discoverability and community), but I think that diversity is important, not only at your workplace and life, but also in the tooling and framework space.
 Not all games have the same requirements and not all games need engines, so it's important to be open because it's quite challenging to create a one-size fits all solution.